-While Board members must be ready to offer constructive challenge, they must also share collective responsibility for decisions taken by the Board as a whole.
-If they fundamentally disagree with the decision taken by the Board, they have the option of recording their disagreement in the minutes.
+While Board members must be ready to offer constructive challenge, they must also share Role of the Board collective responsibility for decisions taken by the Board as a whole.
+If they fundamentally disagree with the decision taken by the Board, they have the option of recording their concerns in the minutes.
 However, ultimately, they must either accept and support the collective decision of the Board - or resign.
-Board decisions should always comply with statute, Ministerial directions, Ministerial guidance and the objectives of the sponsor Directorate, as appropriate (noting of course that regulatory bodies are required to demonstrate independence in order to maintain credibility).
+Board decisions should always comply with statute, Ministerial directions (where this is provided for in statute), Ministerial guidance and the objectives of the sponsor Directorate, as appropriate (noting of course that certain bodies are required to demonstrate independence in order to maintain credibility).